AbhishekatGithub/Abhishek1996/README.md

 &nbsp;

- **Please visit "MyProjects" folder for the notebooks and the code** &nbsp;
+ **Please visit "MyProjects" folder for detailed information about the projects** &nbsp;

- **NOTE: Read the Readme.md files for getting a glimpse of what the project is about, the approaches and results, which is updated and available for each project under MyProjects folder.**
+ **NOTE: Read the Readme.md files for getting a glimpse of what the project is about, the demo videos, the approaches and results, which is updated and available for each project under MyProjects folder.**

  &nbsp;
  &nbsp;